BeanyTheCoder/js-calculator/README.md

 ## Installation 🛠️

-1. Clone the repository using `git clone https://github.com/BeanyTheCoder/repo-name.git`.
+1. Clone the repository using `git clone https://github.com/BeanyTheCoder/js-calculator.git`.

-2. Navigate to the project directory using `cd  repo-name`.
+2. Navigate to the project directory using `cd  js-calculator`.
 3. Open the `index.html` file using any web browser of your choice.

 ## Screenshots 📷